skeeto/endlessh/README.md

 ## Build issues

+Some more esoteric systems require extra configuration when building.

-RHEL 6 and CentOS 6 use a version of glibc older than 2.17 (December 2012), and `clock_gettime(2)` is still in librt.
+### RHEL 6 / CentOS 6

+This system uses a version of glibc older than 2.17 (December 2012), and `clock_gettime(2)` is still in librt.
 For these systems you will need to link against librt:

     make LDLIBS=-lrt

+### Solaris / illumos

+These systems don't include all the necessary functionality in libc and the linker requires some extra libraries:

+    make CC=gcc LDLIBS='-lnsl -lrt -lsocket'

+If you're not using GCC or Clang, also override `CFLAGS` and `LDFLAGS` to remove GCC-specific options.
+For example, on Solaris:

+    make CFLAGS=-fast LDFLAGS= LDLIBS='-lnsl -lrt -lsocket'

 [np]: https://nullprogram.com/blog/2019/03/22/